HeinleinSupport/ceph-heinlein-tools/ctdb/README.md

 The public addresses need to be put into the DNS services for the domain as multiple A records for the name of the fileserver cluster.
 This creates a round-robin DNS entry which load-balances the clients across the nodes.

+## Samba

+On all nodes create a root password to initialize the Samba databases.

+        smbpasswd -a root

 ### smb.conf

 With CTDB all Samba configuration is stored in the clustered databases.
 The file `/etc/samba/smb.conf` only contains: